 Fade out - The audio fades out from full volume to complete silence in the time you set.
-Fading built-in audio will also fade the video.

-Video properties

-Equalizer

-Volume curves
+See also: Video properties Equalizer Volume curves

 Fading audio

 In the editing tools, you can add smooth fades to the beginning or the end of a clip and create a crossfade effect between songs.